RazmikMovsisyan/expense-tracker/README.md

 The live site on Heroku is available here: [Expense Tracker](https://razmik-expense-tracker-066ff1e93a9e.herokuapp.com/)

 ## Version Control
-* The code is stored in the [GitHub](https://github.com/) repository.
+* The code is stored in the GitHub repository.
-* The repository contains a single branch, and all code has been committed as it was written, ensuring clarity.
+* The repository contains a single branch, and the code has been committed regularly to ensure clarity.
 The repository can be found at this [Link](https://github.com/RazmikMovsisyan/expense-tracker), and it can be cloned or downloaded for further development.

 ## Development Process and Commands